awpala/my-omscs-notes/cs-6200/07-P3L1-scheduling.md

 Therefore, in principle, it is necessary to employ certain **heuristics** based on the task's history in order to estimate the execution time for the task in question.
 With respect to the *future* execution time of the task, a useful heuristic is to use the task's **past running time**, e.g.,:
   * How long did a task run in the most recent execution?
   * How long did a task run for the last `n` executions?
-    * This can be used to to determine an average over a period of time, over a number of past executions, etc. Such an averaging over a defined time interval is called a **windowed average**.
+    * This can be used to determine an average over a period of time, over a number of past executions, etc. Such an averaging over a defined time interval is called a **windowed average**.

 ### 7. Priority Scheduling